NuFace Review: Can Microcurrents Improve Skin?

 We have no clue what NuFace is referring to when they state “olivine extract,” because the process of extraction for a cosmetic product typically refers to concentrating the active ingredients from a plant (like turmeric) through the use of solvents (like alcohol).

-Earth minerals are not “extracted” to make skincare ingredients, and our search for “olivine extract” returned zero results in PubMed, one of the largest medical databases in the U.S.
+Earth minerals are not “extracted” to make skincare ingredients, and our search for “olivine extract” returned zero results in PubMed, one of the largest medical databases in the US.

-Our Skincare Recommendations
+Our Clean Skincare Picks

-There are skincare products that contain ingredients proven in clinical trials to be effective for reducing wrinkles and improving skin quality generally.
+There are skincare products containing ingredients shown in clinical trials to be effective for reducing wrinkles and improving skin quality.

-Annie Mak Vitamin C Serum is our top skin cream pick because of its effective and clean formulation.
 It contains hyaluronic acid which was described as a "skin-rejuvenating biomedicine" in a medical review due to its ability to reduce wrinkles and signs of facial aging.
-We consider this to be the most powerful topical skincare ingredient.
-Most importantly, this serum is entirely free of questionable additives like preservatives or fragrance.

-HydraGlow is our top moisturizer pick.
 It features bakuchiol as an active ingredient which was described in a 2014 clinical trial as "clinically proven to have anti-aging effects."
-In the linked trial, topical bakuchiol reduced wrinkles, improved skin elasticity and firmness, and reduced photodamage (damage from UV rays).
-There are no questionable additive ingredients in this product.

-The only oral supplement we recommend for skin quality improvement is Bulletproof Collagen Powder.
-Oral collagen supplementation was shown in a medical review published in the Journal of Drugs in Dermatology to improve visible signs of skin aging as well as improve skin elasticity and skin hydration.
-The only ingredient in Bulletproof collagen is collagen peptides sourced from grass-fed animals.
-We recommend a dose of 10 grams per day.
+Collagen supplementation was shown in a medical review published in the Journal of Drugs in Dermatology to reduce visible signs of skin aging as well as improve skin elasticity and skin hydration.

-NuFace is sold on Amazon which is a more objective resource for customer reviews in our opinion than a brand's website.
+Amazon is a better resource for honest customer reviews than a brand's website in our opinion.

 "I’ve used this device for 2 months now and I see good results, my face lines look soo good, my jaw very defined it also helps with my dark circles which is a big plus.
 I didn’t think it was going to work but I use it 3 times a week, I never fail using it because consistence is the key.
 I’ve noticed too that my wrinkles on my forehead are fading"